finopsfoundation/foundation/webinar-guidelines.md

 * Allowed:
   * Share knowledge, not advertisements
-  * Stories are encouraged with real world examples, battles seen in the field Cultural change and examples, why are we in the state of disparate ways to do this practice, potential deficiencies
+  * Stories are encouraged with real world examples, battles seen in the field
+  * Cultural change and examples, why are we in the state that requires this practice, potential deficiencies with current models,  etc.
   * Leave participants with a list of helpful takeaways, not a free trial pitches

 Members can add a slide at the end of their webinar on where to get more information.